Summer Phoenix: Early life

-Phoenix was born in Winter Park, Florida.
-Her mother, Arlyn Sharon (née Dunetz), was born in New York, to Jewish parents of Hungarian-Jewish and Russian-Jewish descent.
+Phoenix's mother, Arlyn Sharon (née Dunetz), was born in New York, to Jewish parents of Hungarian-Jewish and Russian-Jewish descent.
 Her father, John Lee Bottom, was from California and has English, German, and French ancestry.
-In 1968, Phoenix's mother moved to California, meeting Phoenix's father while hitchhiking.
-They married in 1969 and years later joined the religious cult the Children of God, working as missionaries in South America.
-Phoenix has four siblings: two brothers, actors Joaquin (Leaf) and River, and two sisters, Rain and Liberty.

-She attended New York University's Tisch School of the Arts, but left before graduating to pursue a career in film.

 Career

-Phoenix was a child actor, working with agent Iris Burton along with her brothers and sister at the age of two, and went on to have guest roles in Murder, She Wrote, Growing Pains, Swamp Thing, and Airwolf.
+Phoenix was a child actor, working with agent Iris Burton along with her brothers and sister at the age of two, and went on to have guest roles in Murder, She Wrote, Growing Pains (as a not-very-close friend of Ben Seaver), Swamp Thing, and Airwolf.
 She appeared in the TV movie Kate's Secret and in Russkies, playing the younger sister of real-life brother Joaquin.
 Phoenix later appeared in Wasted, The Laramie Project, SLC Punk!, Dinner Rush, The Believer, and The Faculty.
 She played leads in Esther Kahn (2000) and Suzie Gold (2004).

 In 2002, Phoenix starred in a three-month run of This is Our Youth at the Garrick Theatre alongside Matt Damon and Casey Affleck.

 She was a member of the rock band The Causey Way with her sister Rain.
 She later made guest appearances on albums by Rain's band, the Papercranes.